- ICH GCP

 Inclusion Criteria:

-- Delivery history limited to cesarean section(s), no vaginal delivery
+- Delivery history limited to cesarean section(s), with no prior vaginal delivery.

 Exclusion Criteria:

-- Uterine anomalies or fibroids distorting the cavity.
+- Uterine anomalies or fibroids distorting the uterine cavity.

-- Contraindication to copper IUD procedure, and use of any analgesic medication within the last 6-8 hours prior to insertion.
+- Use of analgesic medication within 6-8 hours before insertion.

 - Pregnancy or suspected pregnancy.